- Polish Mama Cooks

-How to turn making Pierogi "Ruskie" into kids activity?
+How to turn making Pierogi into kids activity?
+Best pierogi "ruskie" EVER.

-For those who are not too familiar with Pierogi, they are Polish dumplings, filled with savory or sweet filling and cooked in boiling water, or pan-frying.
+For those who are not too familiar with Pierogi, they are Polish dumplings, filled with savory or sweet filling and cooked in boiling water, and/ or fried.

-So to sum it up making Pirogi is a time consuming activity but if you just make a game out of it and start making them with your kids it will be so much fun that it won’t even feel like work.
+So to sum it up making Pirogi is a time consuming but if you just make a game out of it and have your family join to make them it will be a lot of fun and fantastic time to spend with you family.

-This one is a recipe for my favorite Pierogi 'Ruskie".
-The filling is made of mashed potatoes and farmers cheeses.
-They are one of the most traditional foods in Poland but for all the good reasons.
+This recipe is for my favorite Pierogi "ruskie".
+The filling is made of mashed potatoes and farmers' cheeses, onion and spices.
+They are one of the most traditional dishes in Poland but for all the good reasons.

 1 cup of all purpose flour